Lab 7. Time Series Proportional Symbols

 • Click here to download the example data.
 Spend some time to make sure you understand the data structure.

-• In the previous lab, we introduced how to display a csv table with coordinate information as points in QGIS.
-We are introducing an online tool this time, which may come in handy when other GIS processing (e.g., table join, simplify geometry) is not required.
+• We will introduce an online platform for displaying points with coordinates this time, which may come in handy when other GIS processing (e.g., table join, simplify geometry) is not required.

-• In your web browser, go to geojson.io, select Open - File (see image below) to open the csv file you have just downloaded.
+• In your web browser, go to geojson.io, select Open (see image below) to open the csv file you have just downloaded.

 • The data, i.e., 15 U.S. cities, should have been loaded as points/markers to the site.